HealthEquityEvidenceCentre/HEEC/analysis/closures/README.md

 On net, there are 1290 fewer practices in 2023 than in 2015.

-Here’s the same plot, excluding practices that were still open in 2023.
+Here’s the same plot, excluding practices that were still reporting data in 2023.
+We assume this dataset represents practices that have closed or merged since 2015.

 ``` r
 # Exclude practices that were still open in 2023